IvanBarr/JavaScript-Challenges/README.md

 # JavaScript-Challenges
-JavaScript coding challenges that I solved on Codewars and HackerRank Open browser console to see results
+JavaScript coding challenges that I solved on Codewars and HackerRank<br>
+Open browser console to see results